The side effects of traumatic brain injury can can affect everything from your physical movement to your personality.

-There are three types of language disorders you can develop after a brain injury: dysarthria, apraxia of speech, and aphasia.
+The three most common types of language disorders you can develop after a brain injury are:

-- Dysarthria is when you slur your words and have difficulty moving your lips
+- Dysarthria.
+This disorder causes you to slur your words and have difficulty moving your lips

 - Apraxia of speech occurs when you mispronounce simple, everyday words but have no trouble moving your lips